basecom/FixturesPlugin/docs/helpers/payment-method.md

 ## getInvoicePaymentMethod

-The `getInvoicePaymentMethod` method return the default invoice payment method of shopware or null if it doesn't exists.
+The `getInvoicePaymentMethod` method returns the default invoice payment method of Shopware, or null if it doesn't exist.

 ```php
 <?php